trustwallet/wallet-core/kotlin/README.md

 ### Tasks:

-- `./gradlew :TrustWalletCore:generateProtos` – Generates Kotlin classes for Protos
+- `./gradlew :wallet-core-kotlin:generateProtos` – Generates Kotlin classes for Protos
-- `./gradlew :TrustWalletCore:generateCinterop` – Generates def file
+- `./gradlew :wallet-core-kotlin:generateCinterop` – Generates def file
-- `./gradlew :TrustWalletCore:generateFiles` – Generates all the above and Kotlin accessors to the library
+- `./gradlew :wallet-core-kotlin:generateFiles` – Generates all the above and Kotlin accessors to the library